Spectacular, airy and light mango mousse cake made with fresh mango. A cake bursting with flavor, refreshing and rather easy to make.

-An elegant looking cake that will impress any guest, soft sponge cake split in half and filled with the most aromatic, light and slightly tangy mango mousse filling, topped with a delicious jello topping.
+An elegant-looking torte that will impress any guest, soft sponge split in half and filled with the most aromatic, light, and slightly tangy mango mousse filling, topped with a delicious jello topping.

 A perfect centerpiece for any celebration!

-I filled some nice looking jars with that mixture and let the mousse set in the fridge for several hours.
-Just before serving I topped the dessert jars with some more fresh mango and whipped cream.
+I filled some nice-looking jars with that mixture and let the mousse set in the fridge for several hours.
+Just before serving, I topped the dessert jars with some more fresh fruit and whipped cream.
 Wonderful!
 The perfect closure for a fancier dinner with friends.

-Working with gelatin is pretty easy, although I know many people who never tried it because they just assume it will not work or that they need to have some super baking skills in order to work with gelatin.
+- Working with gelatin is pretty easy, although I know many people who never tried it because they assume it will not work or need some super baking skills to work with gelatin.

-I work with Dr. Oetker gelatin sheets, they are easy to use and I have never once encountered any problems when using them.
-But any other brand is perfectly ok, just make sure to read the packet’s instructions.
+- I work with Dr. Oetker gelatin sheets, they are easy to use, and I have never encountered any problems when using them.
+But any other brand is perfectly ok; just make sure to read the packet's instructions.